Home Applications Git for Shared Development Environments

 IRIS Privileges

-For developers to be able to run this extension, they’ll need the USE privilege on %System_Callout.
+For developers to be able to run this extension, they’ll need the following privileges:

 Setting up multiple GitHub deploy keys on one machine